MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 ## Power Dissipation

 Any time there is a current flowing through a device and there is a voltage across that device, power is dissipated from that device.
 In the case of resistors, this energy is released in the form of heat.
 Resistors and many other components are given a maximum power rating that they can withstand.
-The power dissipated (**P**), measured in Watts (**W**), in a device can be calculated by the following equations:
+The power dissipated (**P**), measured in Watts (**W**) that will be dissipated by a device can be calculated by the following equationss:

-* **P = I^2 * R ** or I*I*R where **I** is the currnet
+* **P = I^2 * R ** or I*I*R** where **I** is the current
 * **P = V^2/R** Where **V** is the voltage across the resistor
-* **P = I * V
+* **P = I * V**

-Since we know the resitor value is 220 Ohms, and the current is 13.6 mA we will use the first equation **P = I^2 * R **
+Since we know the resistor value is 220 Ohms, and the current is 13.6 mA we will use the first equation **P = I^2 * R **

 P = 0.0136 * .0136 * 220

 **P = .041 W** or 41 mW (milliwatts)

 41 mW is very small and you would have trouble finding a resistor so small that it could not dissipate this power, but it is always good to check.
+Standard axial lead resistors such as though used in prototyping generally are no smmaller than 1/8 W or 0.125 Watt dissipation.

-As an example, suppose we had a 200 mA current running through a 220 ohm resistor, we could then calculatethe power as:
+As an example to illustrate the importance of power calculations, suppose we had a 200 mA current running through a 220 ohm resistor, we could then calculate the power dissipated as:

+**P = I^2 * R ** or I*I*R**

 P = 0.200 * 0.200 * 220 or

 **P = 8.8 W !!**

 A small 1/8 W resistor would quickly burn up with smoke and potential flames.

 Note: The above example would require a power source (Large battery or Lab Power Supply) that could supply 44 Volts at 200 mA.